 where we are implementing the slow-roll condition \eqref{slowrollcond}.
 Using now Eq.~\eqref{secondslowrollcond}, we find:

 at the lowest order in $\dot\varphi^2/2V$.
-In this equation we have defined $\epsilon_V$ as a quantity describing the steepness of the inflaton potential.
+In this equation, we have defined $\epsilon_V$ as a quantity describing the steepness of the inflaton potential.

-Since $\eta$ depends on the second time derivative of the scalar field, we expect it to depend on the second derivative of the potential, i.e. $V_{,\varphi\varphi}$, in the slow-roll limit.
+Since $\eta$ depends on the second time derivative of the scalar field, we expect it to depend on the second derivative of the potential (the curvature $V_{,\varphi\varphi}$) in the slow-roll limit.
 Using Eq.~\eqref{secondslowrollcond} and the above definition \eqref{etadefinition}, we can write:

 Now, recalling the definition of $\epsilon$ and that, at the lowest order in the slow-roll approximation, $3H^2 \approx 8\pi G V$, we can conclude that: